-The next step is to build the wireframe.
+The next step is to find some design inspiration and build a mockup of the wireframe.
 Wireframes provide a framework for storing the site’s visual design and content elements, and can help identify potential challenges and gaps with the sitemap.

 Although a wireframe doesn’t contain any final design elements, it does act as a guide for how the site will ultimately look.
+It can also act as inspiration for the formatting of various elements.
 Some designers use slick tools like Balsamiq or Webflow to create their wireframes.
 I personally like to go back to basics and use the trusty ole paper and pencil.

 Tools for sitemapping and wireframing

 Discover how design teams are streamlining their workflows — and building better experiences — with Webflow.

 4. Content creation